Aging and Exercise

 Have we been aging too quickly?

 Did you know that 75-year-old athletes can have the same fitness level as teenagers who don’t exercise?
-Imagine your grandma being able to keep pace with you as you jog around the park!
-How is it that some people keep up with the sports and activities they enjoy, while others reach a point where they can't move the way they used to?
+Imagine your grandpa being able to keep pace with you as you jog around the park!

 The Science Of Aging And Exercise

-Maximum strength, cardio fitness, balance and muscle endurance studies show that physical ability steadily declines from young adulthood through retirement and advanced age, with the rate of decline increasing after middle age.
+Maximum strength, cardio fitness, balance, and muscle endurance studies show that physical ability steadily declines from young adulthood through retirement and advanced age, with the rate of decline increasing after middle age.

-According to studies with normative data by age group, muscle endurance and balance are lost most rapidly with aging, followed by power, cardio fitness and maximum strength(1-10).
-How much of this decline is unavoidable, and how much is due to lack of exercise?
+According to studies with normative data by age group, muscle endurance, and balance are lost most rapidly with aging, followed by power, cardio fitness, and maximum strength (1-10).
+However, the graphs represent averages--there can be large differences between individuals.

-Are these changes set in stone whether or not we exercise?
-How much difference does it make to stay active as we get older?
-If we compare athletic and fit people with out-of-shape peers, we can see the age-related decline in fitness is very similar in both groups.
-If we look more closely at the data, we see that active and athletic people in their 40s, 50s, and 60s have similar conditioning as young adults.
+If we look closely at the data, we see that active and athletic people in their 40s, 50s, and 60s have similar conditioning as young adults.

 It's possible to maintain this youth-like advantage through the retirement years.
 This is based on a 23-year Cleveland Clinic study that followed over 120,000 people!
 (3)